schitresh/computer_science/operating_system/11_memory_management.md

 ### Variable or Dynamic Partitioning
 - Partitions are not made before execution but during run-time
-- Partition is creeated depending on the process requirements avoiding internal fragmentation
+- Partition is created depending on the process requirements avoiding internal fragmentation
-- Number of partitions is not fixed and depends upon the incoming
+- Number of partitions is not fixed and depends upon the incoming processes and the main memory size
 - First partition is reserved for OS
 - Keeping track of partitions: Bitmap, Linked List
 - Advantages: No interal fragmentation, no limitation on multiprogramming, no limitation on process size